mlbridge/mlbridge.github.io/README.md

 found [here](https://phoenixnap.com/kb/install-elasticsearch-ubuntu).

 For installing each component in the ML Bridge organisation please find the individual installation instructions in each individual repository.
+Else if you want to install it as an entire software suite, please follow the instructions given below.
 The links to the individual repositories can be found below:

 - [The ML Bridge Plugin (A CoreDNS Plugin)](https://github.com/mlbridge/coredns-mlbridge)
 - [The ML Bridge Middleware](https://github.com/mlbridge/mlbridge-middleware)